blbadger/blbadger.github.io/gpu-server.md

 ![server]({{https://blbadger.github.io}}/server_setup/gpu_socket.jpg)

-The hardware installation guide warns you that there is a very fine tolerance window for the screws that fasten the GPU to SXM2 board: less than 0.1nm!
-This is because there are no springs used to modulate torque.
+The hardware installation guide warns you that there is a very fine tolerance window for the screws that fasten the GPU to SXM2 board: less than 5%!
+This is because there are tiny springs used to modulate torque.
 It is recommended to use a precision torque screwdriver for installation, but I winged it with a small-bore screwdriver and lots of patience.
+To be honest, I would probably just get a precision screwdriver if I were to do this again: I had to go back and re-tighten both heatsink and GPU-board connections multiple times to eliminate various gremlins (a too-warm GPU, GPU that was not recognized at all, strange memory hangs resulting in process kills etc.).
+To be frank, the SXM2 connection is not nearly as robust as a modern CPU connection.

 ![server]({{https://blbadger.github.io}}/server_setup/gpu_presink.jpg)